arowla/single-page-app-tips-for-api-devs/PITCHME.md

 ## Multiple teams at work
 ### How do you get it all done?

+Note:
+- _segue slide_

 ---

 ## Know what you're building

 Note:
-- Which parts of your API are general?
-Where are they tailored to a given client experience?
-Where do the two above overlap?
+- Which parts of your API are general-purpose?
+- Which parts are tailored to a given client experience?
+- Where do the two overlap?
 - What data do you need to protect?
 - Figure out some guiding principles for how you want things to work, and make your team live by them, iterating as needed.